Over the last few months, I’ve run across 3 scripture verses that are seriously melting my brain. (In a very good way.)

 I could meditate on this for the rest of my life.
 I think I just might.

 If this amazes you, please let me know in the comments below.

-Keith Giles new book “Jesus Unbound: How the Bible Keeps Us From Hearing the Word of God”, is available now on Amazon and features a Foreword by author Brian Zahnd.
+Keith Giles new book “Jesus Unbound: Liberating the Word of God from the Bible”, is available now on Amazon and features a Foreword by author Brian Zahnd.